Highlights

 A solar power unit generates up to 90% of your system’s energy.

-Switching to a solar air conditioner could save you 40% on energy bills.
+Switching to a solar air conditioner could save 40% on energy bills.

 Solar-powered air conditioners cost around $3,400 on average.

-When summer is at its peak and the heat is scorching, the last thing that comes to mind when you think of cooling your home is the sun.
-But as solar energy breaks installation records with each passing year, the sun becomes a more integral part of home cooling.
-Whether you’re hoping for the RV trip of a lifetime or want to leverage your existing solar panels for even more good, here’s what you need to know about solar-powered air conditioners.
+As solar energy continues to break installation records with each passing year, the sun becomes a more integral part of home cooling.
+That’s where solar-powered HVAC systems come in.
+Whether you’re interested in installing this type of system with the help of a pro AC installer or want to leverage your existing solar panels for even more good, here’s what you need to know about solar-powered air conditioners.

-A solar-powered air conditioner—also called a solar air conditioner or solar AC for short—uses solar energy to power your air conditioner.
-They run just like your typical split AC unit, but instead of sourcing energy from the electrical grid, solar air conditioners use solar panels or solar water heaters to capture the sun’s heat and create energy.
+A solar-powered air conditioner—also called a solar air conditioner or solar AC for short—uses solar energy to power your air conditioner and cool your home.
+They run like your typical split AC unit, but instead of sourcing energy from the electrical grid, solar air conditioners use solar panels or solar water heaters to capture the sun’s heat and create energy.

 There are two different ways that solar units collect energy: through solar photovoltaic (PV) systems and solar thermal systems.
 Here’s how each one works to provide your home with cool air.